-I’m honored to serve as the Councilmember for Berkeley’s District 1, encompassing the northwest section of Berkeley including the Gilman District, Fourth Street shops, West Berkeley Historic District, several major parks (Ohlone, Cedar Rose, and James Kenney), as well as the North Berkeley BART Station.
+I’m honored to serve as the Councilmember for Berkeley’s District 1, encompassing the northwest section of Berkeley including the Gilman District, Fourth Street shops, several major parks (Ohlone, Cedar Rose, and James Kenney), as well as the North Berkeley BART Station.
 I’m focused on creating a more vibrant, inclusive, and sustainable community for everyone.
 My priorities include addressing homelessness and the shortage of affordable homes, keeping our streets and public spaces clean, ensuring community safety, and addressing our long-term under-investment in infrastructure.

 I also serve on what is known as the “3×3 Committee” of the Berkeley City Council and the Berkeley Housing Authority and as the liaison to the City’s Community Health Commission.